NunoSempere/clarivoyance/list/index.md

 - ★ By what year will a single model first be capable of achieving 1) over 86% top-1 accuracy on ImageNet (https://paperswithcode.com/sota/image-classification-on-imagenet)  2) >.465 Test mAP on the Audioset benchmark (https://paperswithcode.com/sota/audio-classification-on-audioset), 3) over 67% success on the MTEB (https://paperswithcode.com/sota/text-classification-on-mteb).

 - ★★★ (FT) When will adversarial robustness on RobustBench (https://robustbench.github.io/) reach 95%?
   - Question details: Resolves to when a model that could in fact achieve this is built, not to when an entry appears on the leaderboard.
-If RobustBench stops being mantained, the question resolves according to the best guess of the [resolution council].
+If RobustBench stops being maintained, the question resolves according to the best guess of the [resolution council].

 - ★ By what year (if ever) will a model be commercially available which can fine-tune itself to a natural language prompt (for example "become an English-French translator"), without needing to gather additional data?